 Make The Filling

 To make the filling, start by preparing the ingredients.
-Wash a small head of broccoli well and look for any insects hiding in it.
-Use the medium hole of a box grater to grate it.
+Wash a small head of broccoli well and look for insects hiding in it.
+Grate the broccoli using the medium hole of a box grater.
 You can also use a food processor to grate the broccoli.
 Just make sure it’s coarse and not pasty.
 We need 1 cup of grated broccoli.

 Peel the boiled potatoes (2 small potatoes or 1 large) and cool them for 3-4 hours.
 If the potatoes are not cooled, they will become mushy.
 Mash the cooled well using a potato masher.
 There should not be any lumps.
 Otherwise, the paratha will tear while rolling.

-Grate 5 oz (150 g) paneer using the medium hole of the box grater.
+Grate 150 g paneer using the medium hole of the box grater.

 Check for salt and add more if needed.
 Mix well.